The concept of GPU compiler

 • GPU can’t directly read user input from, say, keyboard, mouse, gamepad, or play audio, or load files from a hard drive, or anything like that.
 In this situation, cannot let GPU handle the animation work [10].

-The driver run on CPU side as Fig. 55.
+The driver run on CPU side as Fig. 65.
 The OpenGL Api will call driver’s function eventually and driver finish the function’s work via issuing GPU-HW’s command and/or sending data to GPU.
-GPU’s firmware only manage clock, voltage, power comsumption, …, etc [10].
 Even so, GPU’s rendor work from the data of 3D vertex, colors, … sending from CPU and storing in GPU’s memory or shared memory consume more computing power than CPU.

 digraph G {